davidduong90/Next-previous-product/Readme.md

 STORES > Settings > Configuration > MAGEPOW > Next Previous Product > General Options > Enabled	> select Yes/No > Save Config

-Notes: If you are not sure about what to do or get any problem then feel free to contact us via ticket: https://alothemes.com/ticket/
+Notes: If you are not sure about what to do or get any problem then feel free to contact us via email: 	contact@alothemes.com

 Thanks,
 magepow.com